jamesh46/Quantum-Support-Vector-Machines-Research/README.md

 ## Why Quantum SVMs?

-Classical Support Vector Machines are a staple of modern data science, offering reliable performance and well-understood mathematical properties.
+Classical Support Vector Machines are a staple of modern data science, offering reliable performance and well understood mathematical properties.
 However, real-world applications like **cryptography**, **genomics**, and **advanced financial modeling** generate datasets with **deeply non-linear** or **highly entangled** relationships.
 Classical SVM kernels (e.g., polynomial or RBF) can struggle to capture these subtle dependencies.

 By contrast, **Quantum SVMs** encode data into multi-qubit states, taking advantage of: